Indigenous People and Jamaica’s History

 In 1796, the British sent the Maroons that fought in the Second Maroon War to Canada.
 They went by ships and sailed from Port Royal Harbor in Jamaica to Halifax Canada.
 The British used three ships to transport the Maroons.
 After the first winter in Canada, the Maroons did not fear well in the cold climate.

-The British Government decided to send them to Freetown, Sierra Leone in West Africa, rather than try to convince them to farm in the cold climate.
+The British Government decided to send them to Freetown, Sierra Leone in West Africa.
+The other alternative was to try and convince the Maroons to farm in the cold climate which was not going well health wise.

 Maroons shipped to Sierra Leone, Africa.